"There

-which was clothed in purple and fine linen,
+who clothed himself in purple and fine linen

 and fared sumptuously every day;